Has your work been used in a book, magazine or on TV?

 If so, you're probably eligible for Payback royalties, in addition to other copyright royalties you may have already received.
 That's because Payback covers secondary uses of your images, such as photocopying.

-All kinds of visual artists benefit from Payback including photographers, fine artists, illustrators, sculptors and cartoonists to name just a few.
+All kinds of visual artists benefit from Payback including photographers, fine artists, illustrators, sculptors and cartoonists to name a few.

 Are you eligible?